Celia Gaynor

 Celia Clare Gaynor (born March 25, 2000) is an American professional soccer player who plays as a defender.
-She played college soccer for the Butler Bulldogs and the Michigan State Spartans before starting her professional career with USL Super League club Fort Lauderdale United FC.
+She played college soccer for the Butler Bulldogs and the Michigan State Spartans before starting her professional career with USL Super League club Fort Lauderdale United FC and Mexican Liga MX Femenil club UNAM.
 She is the sister of fellow soccer player Justina Gaynor.

 Early life

 Gaynor grew up in Shelby Township, Michigan, where she played club soccer for Nationals DA.
 She attended high school at the Notre Dame Preparatory School and Marist Academy in the nearby town of Pontiac.
 Gaynor was a three-year starter at Notre Dame prep, contributing largely to two consecutive division championships and a Michigan D2 State title in 2016.
 As a sophomore, she led the team with 19 goals and was named first team all-region and all-district.
 Gaynor reached greater heights the following year, also being named to the all-state team as a junior.
 In August 2016, Gaynor committed to Butler University.